Self-Directed IRA Services

 What is a Self-Directed IRA?

 A Self-Directed Individual Retirement Account is an IRA that allows the account owner to make investment decisions and investments on behalf of the retirement plan.
 A Self-Directed IRA company does not make suggestions on types of investments or people/businesses to invest with.
 They do not provide an opinion on whether it is a good investment.
 The account holder is responsible for finding the investments they want to participate in and doing the due diligence to make themselves comfortable it is an investment that offers the safety and return of profit they want.
-The IRS company will review the investment documents to make sure it is investment that is being made in the name of the IRA and whether it is an asset they are willing to hold.
+The IRA company will review the investment documents to make sure it is an investment that is being made in the name of the IRA and whether it is an asset they are willing to hold.
 To open a Self-Directed IRA please see Open an Account

 What Types of Investments are Allowed?

 The IRS does not provide information on what is an allowable investment.
 The IRS states what is not allowed.
 The types of investments are almost limitless.
 Allowable investments include real estate, both commercial and residential, making secured or unsecured loans to a company or person, oil-gas-energy investments, private stock offerings, private placements, and more.
 It is important to understand that the IRA company does decide what they are willing to hold.
 You should discuss the type of investments you are interested in before choosing the IRA company to hold your funds.
 For more information on allowable investments, please see IRA Investment Options.